|

 - shortcut

-- An icon which executes the command to open an application or a document.
+- An icon or key combination which executes a command, such as to open an application or a document.

 - shut down